jordancohill-1/FinalProject_s14g09/process_book.md

 table by repeating the psycopg2 steps above and then using Pandas read_csv.
 Linking these tables is still in process but will be done by adding a foreign key to the Colors table that references the unique ID from the movies table.

-### Facial Detection (Phillip Tran)

-With the use of the [face_recognition](https://github.com/ageitgey/face_recognition) library I created a facial detection script.
-The script counts the number of faces in a given movie poster and adds a corresponding entry to the database.

-The library uses Dlib's CNN facial recognition model.
-I've configured it to upsample each poster once in order to find smaller faces.

-I ran the script using [Google Colab](https://colab.research.google.com/drive/1VFrcniIjjWdVoouzlqKBsgxjQGazubgT).
-This allowed me to process the data using a GPU, which is much quicker than using my local machine.

-After running it through Colab, I discovered that I ran out of vRAM about 1000 images in.
-To deal with this I downscaled each image to 1000px in height (preserving aspect ratio) and configured the library to upscale the image twice.

-With this change I was able to process all of the data without coming across hardware limits while maintaining similar accuracy.